 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts with Biblical and Theological Studies with Emphasis in Biblical Studies, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Senior Capstone Course (as listed in major hours below) Religion 469SL
+- Studies in Mathematics and Science Laboratory Science......6 - Senior Capstone Course (as listed in major hours below) Religion 469SL